 (Height/Vertical Spacing) x (Average Circumference) = Total Number of Lighted Feet

 While this formula should give you a pretty accurate measurement it will not be exact.
-I would recommend rounding up to the nearest light set, and having an extra set, never hurts either.
+I would recommend rounding up to the nearest light set, and having an extra set (or two), never hurts either.

 Selecting the Right LED Christmas Lights